levon-dalakyan/composity/docs/lenses.md

-# Lenses in Composize
+# Lenses in Composity

 ## Introduction

-Composize provides a powerful set of lens functions that allow you to work with complex, nested data structures in a functional and immutable way.
+Composity provides a powerful set of lens functions that allow you to work with complex, nested data structures in a functional and immutable way.
 Lenses provide a way to focus on a specific part of a larger data structure, allowing you to view, set, or modify that part without affecting the rest of the structure.

-Lenses in Composize adhere to the principles of functional programming, ensuring immutability and composability.
+Lenses in Composity adhere to the principles of functional programming, ensuring immutability and composability.
 They are particularly useful when working with deeply nested objects or when you need to perform operations on specific parts of your data.

 ## Table of Contents